PavanaParadesi15/E-Commerce-project-OpenTelemetry/Project-documentation/Kubenetes-Implementation-EKS/Deploying-microservices-EKSCluster.md

 - The nodes of EKS cluster are only connected to private subnet.
 - There is public subnet, where there is Internet Gateway

+# Service types

+- For the users to access the application (Group of microservices) the service type should be external.
+- There are 3 types of service types

+## 1. ClusterIP type :
+- Cluster Ip allows only service-service and pod-pod connection within the cluster.
+- Inside the VPC, we created EKS cluster with multiple nodes(EC2 instances) using IAC Terraform
+- Inside the nodes, pods are deployed, each microservice is deployed in each pod.
+- There is service created for each pod.
+- Whenever a EKS cluster is created, it creates a internal network which is Cluster Network using CNI - Container Network Interface.
+- Internal network is not accessible to other AWS resources within the VPC and not inside the EKS cluster.
+- Only pods and services inside EKS cluster can access each other, as they are inside the EKS cluster.
+- ClusterIP service type is extremely secure and can be used for services that should not be accessed by anyone, service with sensitive information.

+## 2. Node Port service type:
+- We can change the "service type" inside the service.yaml from clusterIP to NodePort mode.
+- K8s API service, creates a new port for that service , which we changed type to Nodeport.
+- We can access that particular microservice whose type is changed to node port using "<nodeIP address>:nodeport"
+- This process of changing type to nodeport , can be done for all the microservices deployed on pods.
+- So NodePort type allows access to nodeIP address with the special port created.
+- Anybody who have access to this node / Ec2 instance and access the service and pods deployed inside that node using node IP address.

+## 3. Load Balancer service type:
+- For the external users to access the pods inside the nodes in the EKS cluster,  we need service type -Load Balancer.
+- We can change the type in the service.yaml to Load Balancer.
+- Once it is done, API server talks to a "**Cloud Controller manager**" (CCM) component inside the control plane.
+- CCM communicates with AWS to create LB.
+- AWS creates Load Balancer for this purpose.
+- Using LB Endpoint, external users can access the application / microservice